 The scope of the Group Risk Committee in late 2021, to encompass compliance recognised heightened regulatory scrutiny and the requirement for the appropriate level of governance and oversight in this regard.
 2022 was the first full year that the Committee operated in its new guise.

 The management of risk and uncertainty is ongoing and iterative and the following overarching process is adopted

-Risk governance within the Group continues to adopt a three lines of defence model at both Group and business unit/entity level, as depicted in the diagram below.
+Risk governance within the Group continues to adopt a three lines of defence model at both Group and business unit/entity level.

 Own Risk and Solvency Assessments and Equivalents

 The own risk and solvency assessment (ORSA) or equivalent is defined as; ‘The entirety of the processes and procedures employed to identify, assess, monitor, manage, and report the short- and long-term risks a firm faces or may face and to determine the own funds necessary to ensure that overall solvency needs are met at all times.’
 The report produced as part of this process can be described as the ‘shop window’ of the business planning, capital setting and risk assessment process.